Change in consumer expectations supports growth in urban markets

 The exposure and marketing benefits of mixed-use developments are unmatched with their immense vehicle and foot traffic.
 For example, within the LCS network, the Sagewood, a resort-style community in Phoenix, Arizona, has at least 50,000 cars passing by each day due to its proximity to shopping, dining, and other cultural amenities along a major local thoroughfare.
 It also sits adjacent to the renowned Mayo Clinic; the partnership created with one of the nation’s most prestigious medical providers is incredibly unique.
 It has allowed us to access their medical staff to oversee our skilled nursing unit, which has led to a positive impact on our brand image in the area.

 Urbanization is not a trend that appears to be slowing down any time soon.
-Reverse migration, paired with the fact that many seniors are looking to downsize, has led us to place an increased emphasis on urban products within our rental portfolio, too.
-We developed a new rental product called The Delaney®.
-We tested these models in the suburban Texas market, and after seeing success, we have started introducing them to the high-density populations of the Northeast, such as Washington DC, New Jersey, and Boston.
+Reverse migration, paired with the fact that many seniors are looking to downsize, has led us to place increased emphasis on urban products within our rental portfolio, too.
+Our new rental product, The Delaney® has been tested in the suburban Texas market.
+After seeing success, we are introducing them to the high-density populations of the Northeast, such as Washington DC, New Jersey and Boston.